 - The quality of your ads and landing page - Google Ads also looks at how relevant and useful your ad and the website it links to are to the person who'll see it.
 Our assessment of the quality of your ad is summarized in your Quality Score, which you can monitor—and work to improve—in your Google Ads account.

-Ad Rank thresholds - To help ensure high quality ads, we set minimum quality thresholds that an ad must meet to show in a particular ad position.
+- Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must meet to show.

 At the end of the day, what you pay

 With cost-per-click (CPC) bidding, you're charged only when someone is interested enough to click your ad and go to your website.
 You tell Google Ads the most you're willing to pay for a click on your ad (called the maximum cost-per-click bid), but you could be charged less.